CVPR Workshop TDL4CV 2024

 Our speakers

 Our invited speakers come from top research institutions and companies around the globe, and are leading figures in the topics covered by the workshop.
 This diverse selection will prove valuable for academic as well as industry researchers and practitioners.
-Both practical and theoretical aspects of quantum computing and its use in computer vision will be covered by the invited lecturers.
+Both practical and theoretical aspects of topological deep learning and its use in computer vision will be covered by the invited lecturers.
 We will make a selection out of the confirmed speakers, with a potential to include unconfirmed speakers.
 Both of these are listed below.

 The schedule